aleclarson/cush/docs/fs.md

 Extend the worker farm with a plugin.

 If you pass a function, it should be declared where it's passed in.
 Otherwise, it won't be as easily debuggable.
+The function won't have access to anything outside it.

 [Learn more](./workers.md) about workers.